 The battle between 45 ACP and 9mm is a battle between titans.
 The gun industry and serious shooters often divide themselves in the 9mm or 45 ACP camp.
 The best way to figure which is the best round is to have an honest evaluation that looks at multiple factors.

-A Brief History of Two Calibers:
+A Brief Caliber History

 The 45 ACP is a classic American round.
 Invented by John Moses Browning, the 45 ACP became the military’s choice standard issue pistol round for over 70 years.
 Designed initially for use in the 1911 handgun the 45 ACP quickly became an American standard.